CiscoDevNet/msx-developer-guides/04-java-hello-world-service-example/07-persisting-domain-specific-data.md

 ## Building and Deploying the Service
-Once again we a are ready to build and deploy the service into MSX.
+Once again we are ready to build and deploy the service into MSX.
 We have covered this in previous guides so will not go over it here [(help me)](../04-java-hello-world-service-example/06-implementing-the-service-layer.md#building-and-deploying-the-service).
 Note you will need to update `application.yml` to enable SSL before you build.
 ```yaml
 # src/main/resources/application.yml
 .